pepeunlimited/grahpql-starter-kit/README.md

 # grahpql-starter-kit

-Microservices which are listed on below; GraphQL glues them together providing an single-point-access for the API consumers.
+Microservices which are listed on below; GraphQL glues them together providing an single-point-access (gateway) for the API consumer.

 Services communicates each others via gRPC.